Are North Carolina Vital Records Open to the Public?

 Are North Carolina Marriage Records Public Information?

 Yes.
 Marriage records in North Carolina are generally considered public records.
-However, following the North Carolina statutes, confidential and sealed marriage records are restricted and available to only eligible requesters.
+However, following the North Carolina statutes, confidential and sealed marriage records are restricted and available only to eligible requesters.
 Also, the court may seal parts and portions of public marriage records containing sensitive information such as social security numbers from public inspection.
 Essentially, eligible persons include the couple themselves, members of the law enforcement agencies, some family law divisions, and persons with a court order or subpoena.

 How Do I Obtain Marriage Records in North Carolina?